-So, why do I love mountain climbing?
+So, why do I love hiking?

-To spark among the quattuordecillion dots in the Milky Way means interacting with His creations even with vermin.
+To spark among the quattuordecillion dots in the Milky Way means interacting with His creations even with a vermin.
 I appreciate and respect the trees, the flowers, the grasses, the decaying plants and animals, and most of all, the nourishing air of the mountains.
 The latter speaks of how I feed my soul.
-The two most important things I do at the summit are to commune with nature and Him and charge my lungs with the air element – the universal power of pure substance according to traditional cultures.
+The two most important things I do at the summit are to commune with nature & Him, and charge my lungs with the air element – the universal power of pure substance according to traditional cultures.